Chicken Fried Steak is a Southern thing, but still many people enjoy this dish.

 While thawing the steak at room temperature, set the grill to 400F.
 Heat each side of the steak for a minute and a half, then remove from fire.
 Basting with light oil or butter is necessary for it not to dry out.

 The stove, air fryer, and grill can also be used to rewarm the steak.
-Though not as effective as the former methods, they still do the job in reheating breaded steak.
+Though not as effective as the former methods, they still do the job of reheating breaded steak.